fire/fire-proposals/docs/decisions/20220227-elixir-desktop-???.md

 ## Context and Problem Statement

-Want to automate my Blender workflows to auto rig and auto animate a character.
+Want to automate my Godot workflows to auto rig and auto animate a character.

 ## Describe the proposed option and how it helps to overcome the problem or limitation